-Facebook ads are a great way to promote your dental practice.
+Facebook ads are a great form of social media marketing for dentists.
 But are you getting the results you were looking for?

-Whether you used our free ROI calculator or just had a nagging feeling that your Facebook ads aren’t as effective as they could be, we have some tips and tricks to improve your ROI and get you more value for your Facebook advertising dollar.
+Whether you used our free ROI calculator or just had a nagging feeling that your Facebook ads aren’t as effective as they could be, we have some tips and tricks to improve your dental marketing ROI and get you more value for your dental advertising dollar.

 Stop them in their tracks

 First, you need to get them to stop, or at least slow down enough, to actually look at your ad.

 Your headline only needs to do two things — grab people’s attention and make them want to read more.
 (If you can convince them to click with just your headline, your calling may be marketing, not dentistry.)
 If you want some headline “tricks,” try these:

 - Keep your headlines short (5 words seems to be the magic number)